upenndigitalscholarship/printing-in-prisons/blog/kimh.md

 *The Umpire 1913_149*

 Who are these people behind these ads?
-Who is “Yeap”--*what an interesting nickname!*--and is that his real name?
+Who is “Yeap”-*what an interesting nickname!*-and is that his real name?

 On January 27th, 1880, George Washington Yeaple was born in York county, Pennsylvania.
 Yeaple inherited not only his parent’s blue gray eyes, but also brown hair.
 His darker complexion settled as he went to both public and private school until he was 15 years old, or as he was working as an apprentice printer.